constructive-symmetry/constructive-symmetry/README.md

 Every folder is is intended to become a video, and to be accessible to as broad an audience as possible, especially young children.
 None of these projects are quite ready to go, at the moment.
 They are still under construction.

-**A001** is [_A tour of the Stern-Brocot tree, a Museum of Fractions_](./A001_A_Tour_of_the_Museum_of_Fractions/A001_A_Tour_of_the_Stern-Brocot_tree__a_Museum_of_Fractions.md).
+**A001** is [_A tour of the Stern-Brocot tree, a Museum of Fractions_](./A001_A_Tour_of_the_Museum_of_Fractions/script.md).
 This is an introduction to the Stern-Brocot tree.
-Currently, I have a script with detailed historical notes, a recording of my voice as an [audio track](A001_A_Tour_of_the_Museum_of_Fractions/A001_A_Tour_of_the_Stern-Brocot_tree__a_Museum_of_Fractions.flac), some [closed captions](A001_A_Tour_of_the_Museum_of_Fractions/A001_A_Tour_of_the_Stern-Brocot_tree__a_Museum_of_Fractions__CloseCaptions.txt), and an attempt at an [opening SVG graphic](./A001_A_Tour_of_the_Museum_of_Fractions/Museum_of_Fractions.svg).
+Currently, I have a script with detailed historical notes, a recording of my voice as an [audio track](A001_A_Tour_of_the_Museum_of_Fractions/audio.flac), some [closed captions](A001_A_Tour_of_the_Museum_of_Fractions/CloseCaptions.txt), and an attempt at an [opening SVG graphic](./A001_A_Tour_of_the_Museum_of_Fractions/Museum_of_Fractions.svg).

 I don't have video available yet to go along with the audio, and the historical notes should include more references to follow up on specific claims.

-**A002** is [_The Euclidean Algorithm as a guidebook to the Museum: rebuilding fractions using the Stern-Brocot Tree_](./A002_The_Guidebook_to_the_Museum_of_Fractions/A002_The_Euclidean_Algorithm_as_the_Guidebook.md).
+**A002** is [_The Euclidean Algorithm as a guidebook to the Museum: rebuilding fractions using the Stern-Brocot Tree_](./A002_The_Guidebook_to_the_Museum_of_Fractions/script.md).
 This introduces the connection between the Euclidean Algorithm and the Stern-Brocot tree.
 We start with the Pi Day approximation 3.14.
 Then we use the Euclidean Algorithm to first round 3.14 ≈ 22/7, and then to finish reducing to least terms, 3.14 = 157/50.
 This Pi Day approximation happens to be a shadowed semi-convergent of 𝜋.
 It is overshadowed by the previous convergent, 22/7, which is closer to 𝜋 despite the fact that the denominator 7 is much smaller than the denominator 50.
 However, as a semi-convergent, 3.14 is never overshadowed by any rational approximation of 𝜋 other than the previous convergent of 𝜋.

 The script feels workable and nearly complete.
 There are extensive footnotes.

 **A???** is an introduction to rational arithmetic, rational approximation, continued fractions, the Stern-Brocot tree as 2⨯2 matrices, deeper looks into convergents and semi-convergents, [Ford Circles](https://www.youtube.com/watch?v=0hlvhQZIOQw), [an intuitive and informal Dirichlet's Approximation Theorem](https://www.youtube.com/watch?v=uFWJuZQLKJs), [the Sail of a real number m](https://link.springer.com/book/10.1007/978-3-662-65277-0), and more.

 **B???** an introduction to boolean logic, recursion, computer programming, deductive reasoning, and naive set theory.
-Longer term goals include backtracking, proof by induction, transitive closures, depth-first searches, binary search, preorder, inorder, and postorder traversals, breadth-first searches, and iterative deepening.
+Longer term goals include proof by induction, transitive closures, backtracking, binary search, preorder, inorder, and postorder traversals, depth-first searches, breadth-first searches, and iterative deepening.

 **C001** is an introduction to Pascal's Triangle.
 This project is the least developed of the scripts that have been started.
-There's a very incomplete script in there.
+There's a [very incomplete script](C001_Maze_of_Counting) in there.
+I'm particularly interested in studying
+[John Carlos Baez's Seminar on _This Week's Finds_](https://math.ucr.edu/home/baez/twf/), especially on combinatorics and categorification and the quantum harmonic oscillator, to get a better idea about how to proceed.

-**C???** an introduction to counting, chance, and inductive reasoning, starting with Pascal's Triangle, path generation, the binomial coefficients, and moving towards probability and statistics, generating functions, the Integer-Valued Polynomials, and hypergeometric summation.
+**C???** an introduction to counting, chance, and inductive reasoning, starting with Pascal's Triangle, path generation, and the binomial coefficients.
+Longer-term goals include probability and statistics, causal reasoning, generating functions, the Integer-Valued Polynomials, and hypergeometric summation.

 **D001** is an introduction to the concept of symmetry in a geometric context, focusing on the Euclidean isometries exhibited by the letters `H`, `O`, `M`, and `E`.